Nikewade/Project-Boost/README.md

 Pilot your rocket through a series of challenging levels, aiming to land on each green platform to progress.
 Experience the thrill of rocket flight as you adjust thrust, navigate obstacles, and master the physics of flight.

 ## Features
-- Rocket-flying gameplay with realistic physics and controls.
+- Rocket-flying gameplay with easy-to-use controls.
 - Challenging levels with green platforms to reach and progress to the next stage.
-- Focus on game feel and atmosphere to enhance the player experience.
+- A Focus on game feel and atmosphere to enhance the player experience.

 ## Getting Started
 To begin your journey in "Project Boost," follow these steps:

+<a href="https://nikewade.itch.io/project-boost">Play The Game In The Browser Here</a>

 1. Clone or download this repository.
 2. Open the project in Unity (developed with Unity version 2020.3.23f1).